tivolicloud/interface/BUILD_MACOS.md

 cmake -GXcode ..
 ```

-**Note:** OpenSSL will soon be a Vcpkg dependency.
-You won't have to install it and it will make the prepare command smaller.

 CMake will now download dependencies including Qt and prepare build files.

 Please wait.
 It will take a while...
 It really will!